How we can prevent outer space from becoming the Wild West | CBC News

 I, unfortunately, believe it's going to take a disaster or conflict of international proportions for something to actually take place.- Cassandra Steer, Center for Ethics and the Rule of Law

-As it stands, UNOOSA states that each country is responsible for issuing permits and licenses to organizations launching anything into space.
+As it stands, UNOOSA states that each country is responsible for issuing permits and licences to organizations launching anything into space.
 It says nothing about business.

 Prior to its India launch, Swarm did something referred to as "forum shopping" — having been denied a launch in the U.S., it cast about for a locale that would cooperate.